Follow this link if you are looking for the last update on the real estate prices for the top 20 Spanish cities.

 Don’t miss our detailed update of last year: What are the impacts of Coronavirus on the Spanish Real Estate Market?

-Spanish real estate return was above 10% in May 2019
+Spanish real estate return is back above 10% as in May 2019

-Of course, the uncertainty on the economy that comes from Covid was noticeable in 2019 and 2020 but since 2021, the market is rebounding strongly both in terms of transactions and prices.
+Of course, the uncertainty on the economy that came from Covid was noticeable in 2020 but since 2021, the market is rebounding strongly both in terms of transactions and prices.
 Have a look at our Spanish real estate quarterly report for more.

 Have a look at our interactive chart (yes when you come back, it will be updated)